chriswendt/ietf/draft-ietf-stir-passport.md

 **4.3 Alternate PASSporT Extension**

 Some applications may want to use the mechanism of the PASSporT digital signature that is not a superset of the base set of claims of the PASSporT token as defined in Section 3.
-Rather, a specification may use PASSporT with it's own defined set of claims.
+Rather, a specification may use PASSporT with its own defined set of claims.

-In this case, the specification should define it's own MIME media type [RFC2046] in the "Media Types" registry [IANA.MediaTypes].
+In this case, the specification should define its own MIME media type [RFC2046] in the "Media Types" registry [IANA.MediaTypes].
 It is recommended that the MIME subtype start with the string "passport-" to signify that it is related to the PASSporT token.
 For example, for the "foo" application the MIME type/sub-type could be defined as "application/passport-foo".

 **4.4 Registering PASSporT Extensions**